 We carefully built the Xponential Fitness brand portfolio through a series of acquisitions, targeting select health and wellness verticals.
 In curating our portfolio, we identified brands with exceptional programming and a loyal consumer base which we believed would benefit from our operational expertise, franchising experience and scaled platform.
-With over 285 years of collective industry experience, our management team and brand presidents are the driving force behind our operational excellence.
+With extensive industry experience, our management team and brand presidents are the driving force behind our operational excellence.
 We have established a proven operational model (the "Xponential Playbook") that helps franchisees generate compelling studio economics.
 The key pillars of our Xponential Playbook include:

-- optimizing the studio prototype and investment cost; - thoroughly vetting franchisee candidates; - real estate identification, site selection, studio build-out and design assistance; - comprehensive pre-opening support, including membership sales, marketing support, employee training and programming development; - detailed studio-level operational framework and best practices; - intensive instructor and studio-level management training; - our robust digital platform offerings that allow franchisees to generate incremental revenue; - data-driven analytical tools to support marketing strategies, member acquisition and retention; - sophisticated technology systems, including uniform point-of-sale and reporting systems, to drive studio-level performance; - centralized model capable of providing resources to franchisees in the event of exceptional crises; and - ongoing monitoring and support to promote success.
+- optimizing the studio prototype and investment cost; - •thoroughly vetting franchisee candidates; - •real estate identification, site selection, studio build-out and design assistance; - •comprehensive pre-opening support, including membership sales, marketing support, employee training and programming development; - •detailed studio-level operational framework and best practices; - •intensive instructor and studio-level management training; - •our robust digital platform offerings that allow franchisees to generate incremental revenue; - $\hbox{-} \hbox{data-driven analytical tools to support marketing strategies, member acquisition and retention; } \\$ - •sophisticated technology systems, including uniform point-of-sale and reporting systems, to drive studio-level performance; - •centralized model capable of providing resources to franchisees in the event of exceptional crises; and - ongoing monitoring and support to promote success.

 The Xponential Playbook is designed to help franchisees achieve compelling Average Unit Volumes ("AUVs"), strong operating margins and an attractive return on their invested capital.
 Studios are generally designed to be between 1,500 and 2,500 square feet in size, depending on the brand.
-The smaller box format contributed to a relatively low weighted average initial franchisee investment of approximately \$350,000 in 2022 and 2021.
-By utilizing the Xponential Playbook, our model is generally designed to generate, a weighted average AUV of approximately \$500,000 in year two of operations and studio-level operating margins ranging between 25% and 30%, resulting in an unlevered cash-on-cash return of approximately 40%.
+The smaller box format contributed to a relatively low weighted average initial franchisee investment of approximately \$360,000 in 2023 and \$350,000 in 2022.
+By utilizing the Xponential Playbook, our model is generally designed to generate, a weighted average AUV of approximately \$500,000 in year two of operations and studio-level operating margins ranging between 25% and 30%, resulting in an unlevered cash-on-cash return of approximately 35% to 40%.

 We believe our integrated platform, which supports our ten brands, is a unique competitive advantage in the boutique fitness industry and enables us to accelerate growth and enhance operating margins.
 Our multi-brand offering results in higher franchisee lead flow and conversion, which lowers franchisee acquisition costs.
 Existing franchisees also serve as an embedded pipeline for continued expansion across our brands.
 As a result of our scale, we benefit from greater access to real estate and favorable vendor relationships.
 Additionally, we leverage shared corporate services across franchise sales, real estate, supply chain, merchandising, information technology, finance, accounting and legal.
 As an integrated platform, we utilize technology to provide improved functionality, drive efficiency and access compelling data across our brands.
-Our robust digital platform, with content spanning all of our brands is an important example of our ability to utilize our integrated platform to enhance our individual brand offerings and member retention.
+Our robust digital platform, with content spanning all of our brands, is an important example of our ability to utilize our integrated platform to enhance our individual brand offerings and member retention.
 We also benefit from knowledge sharing and best practices across the portfolio.
-We believe that we are in the early stages of unlocking the power of our platform and driving long-term growth.

 As a franchisor, we benefit from multiple predictable and recurring revenue streams that enable us to scale our franchised studio base in a capital efficient manner.
-As of December 31, 2022, franchisees were contractually committed to open an additional 1,939 studios in North America.
-Converting our current pipeline of licenses sold to open studios in North America would nearly double our existing franchised studio base.
-In addition, we had 312 studios operating internationally and master franchisees were contractually obligated to sell licenses to franchisees to open an additional 1,094 studios, of which master franchisees have sold 236 licenses for studios not yet opened as of December 31, 2022.
+As of December 31, 2023, franchisees were contractually committed to open an additional 1,963 studios in North America.
+Converting our current pipeline of licenses sold to open studios in North America would increase our existing franchised studio base by 74%.
+In addition, master franchisees were contractually obligated to sell licenses to franchisees to open an additional 1,055 studios, of which master franchisees have sold 242 licenses for studios not yet opened as of December 31, 2023.